 The Color Palette:

-- Cream and warm white (soft, not stark)
+- Cream and warm white — soft, not stark

-- Subtle gold or brass (just hints)
+- Subtle gold or brass, just hints

-- Fresh greenery (the only real “color”)
+- Fresh greenery as the only real colour

 Why This Works: